 East Lyme police charge man with driving at officer

 Oct.
-11—EAST LYME — A man who wanted on multiple charges in at least two towns was charged Sunday in connection with an incident here nearly six months ago when he allegedly drove his car at a police officer.
+12—EAST LYME — A man wanted on multiple charges in at least two towns was charged Sunday in connection with an incident here nearly six months ago when he allegedly drove his car at a police officer.

 Robert Amato, 59, of East Haven, was turned over to police Sunday afternoon by the Groton Town Police Department and charged with interfering with a police officer, assault on a public safety officer and second-degree reckless endangerment following an encounter with police in April.